genomicsclass/leanpub/manuscript/modeling.md

 with {$$}B{/$$} the _beta function_ and {$$}d_1{/$$} and {$$}d_2{/$$} are called the degrees of freedom for reasons having to do with how it arises in ANOVA.
 A third parameter is sometimes used with the F-distribution, which is a scale parameter.

-#### Modeling the Variance
+#### Modeling the variance

-As mentioened, in a later section we will learn about a hierarchical model approach to improve estimates of variance.
+In a later section we will learn about a hierarchical model approach to improve estimates of variance.
 In these cases it is mathematically convenient to model the distribution of the variance {$$}\sigma^2{/$$}.
 The hierarchical model used [here](http://www.ncbi.nlm.nih.gov/pubmed/16646809) implies that the sample standard deviation of genes follows scaled F-statistics:

 {$$}
 s^2 \sim s_0^2 F_{d,d_0}